 BYLAW IV APPOINTED OFFICERS

-Officers to perform operational or special functions are appointed by and serve at the pleasure of the President.
-These are a Secretary, a Treasurer, a Senior Operating Officer and the chairmen of the Standing Committees.
+Appointed Officers perform operational or special functions.
+The Appointed Officers shall include a Secretary, a Treasurer, and the chairs of the Standing Committees.

 BYLAW V STANDING COMMITTEES

-C) NEWSLETTER/EDITORIAL: This committee shall be responsible for assembling, editing, and arranging for the publication and mailing of the Association Newsletter and other releases.
-The chairman is appointed by the President and can be re-appointed.
-The chairman may call upon other Association members for input to the Newsletter and can request input from NIST.
+(E) Newsletter: The committee shall be responsible for assembling, editing, and arranging for the publication and mailing of the Association Newsletter and other releases.
+The chair may call upon other Association Members for input to the Newsletter and may request input from NIST.

-The President with the advice of the executive Board is at liberty to appoint Ad-hoc Committees or Task Forces as desired in the best interest of the Association including a TELLERS committee for the purpose of counting the ballots for the annual election and other occasions for voting.
+The President with the advice of the Executive Board may appoint Ad Hoc Committees or Task Forces as desired in the best interest of the Association.

-Introduction of officers and similar business shall be conducted at the Annual Meeting in the month of April.
-Additional meetings of the Association may be called by the Executive Board as required.
+The Annual Meeting shall be conducted in April and include the introduction of officers and other Association business.
+Additional business meetings of the Association may be called by the Executive Board as required.
 All meetings shall be conducted according to Robert's Rules of Order, Revised.

 BYLAW IX NOMINATIONS AND ELECTIONS

-A) The Nominating Committee shall invite names of suggested nominees for the incoming officers of the Association by means of a notice in the September issue of the Newsletter.
-Suggested candidates must be available and must be able to perform the duties of the office.
-Nominations must be received by November 1st.
+(A) The Nominating Committee shall invite names of suggested nominees for the incoming officers of the Association by means of a notice in the Newsletter.
+Suggested candidates must be members, must be available, and must be able to perform the duties of the office.

-B) At a following meeting of the Executive Board, the Nominating Committee shall present a slate of one or more persons for each office for review and approval.
+(B) At a subsequent meeting of the Executive Board, the Nominating Committee shall present a slate of one or more persons for each office for review and approval.

-C) The approved slate shall be included as a ballot submitted to the membership in the December issue of the Newsletter.
+(C) The approved slate shall be included as a ballot submitted to the membership in the last Newsletter of the calendar year.